United States expedition to Korea: Aftermath

 The United States had hoped that their victory would persuade the Koreans to return to the negotiating table.
 But the Koreans refused to negotiate.
 In fact, these events led the regent Daewon-gun to strengthen his policy of isolation and issue a national proclamation against appeasing foreigners.
 Additionally the Koreans soon sent reinforcements in large numbers that were armed with more modern weapons to confront the American troops.
 Realizing that the odds had shifted, the U.S. fleet consequently departed and set sail for China on 3 July.

 There were no further attacks on foreign ships.
 In 1876, Korea established a trade treaty with Japan after Japanese ships approached Ganghwa Island and threatened to fire on Seoul.
 Treaties with European countries and the U.S. soon followed.

 Nine sailors (Chief Quartermaster Grace, Quartermasters Troy, Franklin and Rogers, Boatswain's Mate McKenzie, Ordinary Seaman Andrews, Carpenter Hayden, and Landsmen Lukes and Merton) and six Marines (Corporal Brown and Privates Coleman, Dougherty, McNamara, Owens, and Purvis) were awarded the Medal of Honor, the first for actions in a foreign conflict.

 Treaty of Amity and Commerce

-From April–May 1882, the United States, represented by Commodore Robert W. Shufeldt of the United States Navy, and Korea negotiated and approved a 14-article treaty.
+From April to May 1882, the United States, represented by Commodore Robert W. Shufeldt of the United States Navy, and Korea negotiated and approved a 14-article treaty.
 The treaty established mutual friendship and mutual assistance in case of attack; and also addressed such specific matters as extraterritorial rights for American citizens in Korea and most favored nation trade status.

 The treaty remained in effect until the Japanese annexation of Korea in 1910.